NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

 Module_based plugins now use plugin registries instead of entry points.
 Previously, module plugins were accessed via their entry-point contained in a ``pyproject.toml`` file.
-Thanks to the information stored in the plugin registries, this functionality has been surpplanted.
+Thanks to the information stored in the plugin registries, this functionality has been supplanted.
 This is favourable because it enables standardized accessing of plugins in a manner similar to that currently used to access yaml_based plugins.

 For more information about plugin registries, feel free to look at the source code for